zilliztech/zdoc/docs/tutorials/account-and-security/accounts/register-with-zilliz-cloud.md

 ![sign_up](/img/sign_up.png)

-## Registration Options{#registration-options}
+## Registration options{#registration-options}

-Currently, there are several options available to register an account with Zilliz Cloud:
+You can use one and only one of the following options to register with and log in to Zilliz Cloud.

-- With a work email and password
+- Your email address and password

-- Linking to a Google Account
+- Your Google account

-- Linking to a GitHub Account
+- Your GitHub account

+Maintain consistency with your chosen registration method for login purposes.
+If necessary, you can alter your login method at a later stage.
+For further details, refer to [Manage Your Account](./delete-your-account#switch-login-method).

 ### With work email and password{#with-work-email-and-password}